Gabaldonlab/perSVade/README.md

 - Unclassified SVs: There is one .tab file ("unclassified_SVs.tab") that reports all the variants that are called by `clove` and cannot be assigned to any of the above SV types.
 These include unclassified breakpoints (which could be part of unresolved/unkown complex variants) and complex inverted SVs (which are non-standard SVs).
 These types of SVs are not included in the simulations, so that the accuracy on them is unknown.
 This is why we group them together into a single file.
 For unclassified breakpoints, the "SVTYPE" indicates which is the orientation of the two breakends (there are 4 possible orientations, and the "SVTYPE" is different depending on if the two breakends are in the same chromosome or not). "#CHROM" - "POS" indicate one breakend and "#CHR" - "END" the other.
 "START" is -1 for such unclassified breakpoints.
 Complex inverted SVs represent variants were a region (indicated by "CHR2", "START", "END") is copied ("SVTYPE" is CVD) or cut ("SVTYPE" is IVT (different chromosomes)), inverted and inserted into "#CHROM"-"POS".
 Complex inverted translocations ("SVTYPE" is CVT) are variants where a region of a chromosome (defined by "#CHROM", "POS" and "END") is cut, inverted and inserted right in the 3'.

-### perSVAde's parameter optimisation is too slow.
+### perSVade's parameter optimisation is too slow.
 I just want to run SV calling with some pre-defined filters.
 How can I do this?

 perSVade includes an option to skip the parameter optimisation: `--fast_SVcalling`.
 This uses some default parameters for the filtering.
 You can also customize the filters by providing a .json file with them through `--parameters_json_file`.
 The default parameters encoded as .json are in  `misc/default_perSVade_parameters.json`, and this file can be used as a template to provide custom parameters with `--parameters_json_file`.